ETIMC/Report/typst/sections/Idea generation.typ

+#import "@preview/subpar:0.2.2"

 At the start of the project period, it was decided to create a project revolving around music, experimentation, exploration, and tangibility.
-To further narrow down the different possible subjects, an idea generation session utilizing the brainstorming method #text(red)[cite!] was conducted, using Figma Jamboard #text(red)[cite!] as its medium.
+To further narrow down the different possible subjects, an idea generation session utilizing the brainstorming method #text(red)[cite!] was conducted, using Figma Jamboard #text(red)[cite!] as its medium (@fig:FigmaIdeaGeneration).
 Various ideas were explored, and the most interesting ideas were as follows:

 + Modular blocks with magnets that can be attached together to make a music-piece.
   - Could be a cooperative experience where more than one person decides the placement of a block in the system.